Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Diagnostic criteria:

-1. At lowered pH, normal or lowered pCO 2 level indicates primary metabolic acidosis;
+1. With a reduced pH, normal or reduced level pCO 2 indicates primary metabolic acidosis;

-2. At normal pH, a low pCO 2 level indicates a mixed form of respiratory alkalosis and metabolic acidosis;
+2. At a normal pH value, a reduced level of pCO 2 indicates a mixed form of respiratory alkalosis and metabolic acidosis;

-3. At a normal pH value, a normal pCO 2 level may indicate that the acid-base balance values are within the normal range, but the possibility of mixed metabolic alkalosis / acidosis is not excluded.
+3. At normal pH normal level pCO 2 may indicate that acid-basic acid levels are within normal limits, but the possibility of mixed metabolic alkalosis/acidosis cannot be ruled out.

-In these cases, the AR is determined and by this indicator the changes in acid-base balance are judged.
+In these cases, AR is determined and changes in acid-base balance are judged by this indicator.

 Etiopathogenesis.

-1. Decrease in tissue oxygenation - tissue hypoxia.
-The greatest importance is attached to circulatory disorders (cardiogenic, septic, hypovolemic shock).
+1. Reduced tissue oxygenation - tissue hypoxia.
+Highest value cause circulatory disorders (cardiogenic, septic, hypovolemic shock).
 The presence of all forms of hypoxia theoretically contributes to the development of lactic acidosis.
 Cardiac arrest is accompanied by anaerobic metabolism and lactic acidosis;

-2. Dysfunctions of the liver reduce its ability to convert lactic acid into glucose and glycogen.
+2. Impaired liver function reduces its ability to convert lactic acid into glucose and glycogen.

-3. Lack of thiamine (vitamin B1) in alcohol abuse patients leads to inhibition of pyruvate oxidation in mitochondria and contributes to the accumulation of lactic acid.
+3. Lack of thiamine (vitamin B1) in patients who abuse alcohol leads to inhibition of pyruvate oxidation in mitochondria and promotes the accumulation of lactic acid.

-4. Increase in the dextrorotatory isomer of lactic acid (D-lactate acidosis) undetectable by standard laboratory techniques.
-This isomer is formed by the action of microorganisms that break down glucose in the intestine.
-Most often occurs in patients after extensive operations on the intestines, with dysbiosis, disorders of the gastrointestinal tract.
-Apparently, this is the most common acid base balance disorder, but it is often not diagnosed (P. Marino, 1998);
+4. Increased dextrorotatory isomer of lactic acid (D-lactic acidosis), undetectable by standard laboratory methods.
+This isomer is formed as a result of the action of microorganisms that break down glucose in the intestines.
+Most often occurs in patients after extensive operations on the intestines, with dysbacteriosis, gastrointestinal dysfunction.
+Apparently, this is the most common violation of the acid-base balance, but it is often not diagnosed (P. Marino, 1998);

-5. The possibility of lactic acidosis with prolonged infusion of adrenaline and other vasoconstrictor agents is not excluded.
+5. The possibility of lactic acidosis with long-term infusions of adrenaline and other vasoconstrictors cannot be ruled out.

-6. Lactic acidosis can develop in cases of sodium nitroprusside use, during the metabolism of which cyanides are formed that can disrupt the processes of oxidative phosphorylation.
+6. Lactic acidosis can develop in cases of using sodium nitroprusside, the metabolism of which produces cyanides that can disrupt the processes of oxidative phosphorylation.

-AR> 30 meq / l, while there are no other causes of acidosis (ketoacidosis, renal failure, administration of toxic substances);
+AP>30 mEq/L, while other causes of acidosis (ketoacidosis, renal failure, introduction of toxic substances), absent;

-The level of lactic acid in the venous blood exceeds 2 meq / l.
-This indicator reflects the intensity of the formation of lactate in the tissues.
+The level of lactic acid in venous blood exceeds 2 mEq/L. This indicator reflects the intensity of lactate formation in tissues.

 Treatment:

-Sodium bicarbonate administration shown at pH<7,2, содержании НСОз - <15 ммоль/л. Расчет примерной дозы натрия бикарбоната можно провести по следующей формуле:
+Administration of sodium bicarbonate is indicated at pH<7,2, содержании НСОз - <15 ммоль/л. Расчет примерной дозы натрия бикарбоната можно провести по следующей формуле:

 HCO3 deficiency - (mmol) = 0.3 * body weight (kg) * BE = ml 8.5% soda solution

-First, half of the detected HCO3 deficiency is eliminated by intravenous administration of the solution for 30 minutes.
-Then, under the control of the HCO3 content in the blood serum, the correction is continued for 4-6 hours.
+First, half of the identified HCO3 deficiency is eliminated by intravenous administration of the solution for 30 minutes.
+Then, under the control of the HCO3 content in the blood serum, the correction is continued for 4 to 6 hours.

 In this case, the pH is below normal - referred to as uncompensated acidosis.
-Next, we estimate the gas composition of the blood: the pO 2 level for arterial blood is slightly increased, but the pCO 2 is reduced.
-Given the deficiency of bases and increased lactate, it can be concluded that this is metabolic lactic acidosis, in which immediate compensation in the form of hyperventilation is included.
+Next, we evaluate the gas composition of the blood: the level of pO 2 for arterial blood is slightly increased, but pCO 2 is reduced.
+Considering the base deficiency and increased lactate, we can conclude that this is metabolic lactic acidosis, in which immediate compensation is included in the form of hyperventilation.

 Etiopathogenesis

-In conditions of a pronounced insulin deficiency, the flow of glucose into muscles and adipose tissue is blocked, the level of glucose in cells decreases, and tissues experience “energy hunger”.
-This leads to hypersecretion of counterinsular hormones - growth hormone, glucagon, cortisol, adrenaline.
+In conditions of severe insulin deficiency, the supply of glucose to muscles and adipose tissue is blocked, the level of glucose in cells decreases, and the tissues experience “energy starvation.”
+This leads to hypersecretion of contrainsular hormones - somatotropin, glucagon, cortisol, adrenaline.
 Under the influence of these hormones, glycogenolysis, gluconeogenesis and lipolysis are stimulated.
 As a result of lipolysis, fats are broken down into free fatty acids, which become a source of energy and ketone bodies.
-In conditions of insulin deficiency, excessive formation of ketone bodies occurs, and ketoacidosis develops.
+In conditions of insulin deficiency, excessive formation of ketone bodies occurs and ketoacidosis develops.

 Diagnostics